-THC helps Phillips Hotel tenants sue landlord, former police chief over wrongful evictions.
+THC helps Phillips Hotel tenants sue their landlord and former police chief over wrongful evictions.

 One or more scans of original printed documents are included here.
 To read the text of these documents, please activate the Read the Text tab.